sourander/kamk-cookiecutters/README.md

 | Containing folder | The default is the current folder (`.`).
 Default requires the `-f` flag.    |

 How to write a project documentation?
 The template itself includes a guide for this!
 Also, the introduction lesson of the course will guide you through the process.
 If not, ask your teacher.

+## Footnotes

+[^1]: Running as sudo?
+They may be reasons to run the command with `sudo` (e.g., permission issues in a classroom or in a lab space).
+You will identify this by the error message `Permission denied` to a socker `/var/run/docker.sock`.
+Running the command again with `sudo` prefix will solve the issue partly.
+If you do this, the command will work, and template files will be created into your current directory, but the created files will be owned by root.
+To fix this, you can change ownership like this: `sudo chown -R $(id -u):$(id -g) .`